 In Summer 2012, the museum moved across the harbor to 3900 Bluefin Circle, Oxnard (off of 3900 Harbor Boulevard).

-The museum is open Thursday to Monday from 11 AM to 5 PM except Thanksgiving, Christmas and New Year's Day.
-Admission is $7 for adults, $5 for seniors (62+) and $3 for children ages 6 to 17, as of January 2017.
+The museum is open Thursday to Monday from 10 AM to 4 PM (noon to 4pm on Sunday) except Thanksgiving, Christmas and New Year's Day.
+Admission is $7 for adults, $5 for seniors (62+) and $3 for children ages 6 to 17 (free ages 5 and under) as of February 2018.
 Admission is free the 3rd Thursday of each month.

 The Channel Islands Maritime Museum is home to a permanent collection of extensive marine art, featuring works by the Dutch and Flemish painters, 17th century artists Willem van de Velde and Bonaventura Peeters.
 Noted modern artists in the collection include John Stobart, Montague Dawson, David Thimgan, Roy Cross and Christopher Blossom.